Death Steps in the Dark: Plot

-Italian reporter Luciano Morelli (Leonard Mann) is taking an express train to Greece from Istanbul with his girlfriend, Swedish up and coming model Ingrid Stelmossen.
+Italian reporter Luciano Morelli (Leonard Mann) is taking an express train to Greece from Istanbul with his girlfriend, Swedish up-and-coming model Ingrid Stelmossen.
 Several other passengers are in their car, including a Lebanese man, a Greek socialite woman, a Turkish priest, and a nervous young French woman.
 One passenger goes to the lavatory to clip some wires for the lighting in their car, leaving their black gloves behind.
-As the train goes into a darkened tunnel, a scream is heard, and once light comes through again, the young nervous woman is seen murdered.
+As the train goes into a darkened tunnel, a scream is heard, and once light comes through again, the young, nervous woman is seen murdered.
 Luciano's letter opener is lodged in her heart.

 Despite the inspector questioning all the passengers in the car, Luciano is treated as the prime suspect due to the murder weapon.
-No suspects are allowed to leave and have their passports taked.
+No suspects are allowed to leave and have their passports taken.
 However, a young bisexual singer and entrepreneur, Ulla, hears from her boyfriend, Raul, that he has one of the killer's gloves and is planning an extortion.
-The killer receives a ransom for thousands in drachmas in exchange for the glove's return.
+The killer receives a ransom for thousands of drachmas in exchange for the glove's return.
 Ulla wants Raul to demand double, but he keeps himself at the asking price to not provoke the killer.
 At the arranged meeting place, the killer leaves the money as a lure for Raul, then cracks his head with a wooden post and slashes his throat.

-Luciano retcons with an acquaintance in organized crime, where the guy translates a local paper saying he's the prime suspect of the train murder.
-After some time in disguise, he's offered a place to hide, a fishing cabin right next to train tracks, which is highly unideal for him.
+Luciano retcons with an acquaintance in organized crime, where the guy translates a local paper saying he's the prime suspect in the train murder.
+After some time in disguise, he's offered a place to hide—a fishing cabin right next to train tracks—which is highly unideal for him.
 He tries to call Ingrid for supplies he needs and a discreet rendezvous, but the inspector picks up the call when Ingrid doesn't come up with a convincing ruse.
 The police still don't find Luciano, and he's frustrated when Ingrid doesn't bring the food and water he wanted.

 The remaining passengers' lives play out in the meantime.
-The Lebanese passenger watches the investigation from afar, the priest isn't a priest and just uses the guise to meet his mistress in Greece, and the socialite wants a divorce from her husband.
+The Lebanese passenger watches the investigation from afar; the priest isn't a priest and just uses the guise to meet his mistress in Greece; and the socialite wants a divorce from her husband.
 Ulla is with another lover of hers, Teodorus Teodopolous, where she sponsors a sculpture of her head as a bust.
 She, in the meantime, has left the killer another blackmail note with a higher ransom.
 When she sings at a nightclub one night, Luciano demands answers from her, and she agrees to a meeting the next day.
-Ulla places the glove in a Chinese box and gives it to Teodorus for safe keeping.
-But that night, the killer breaks into the apartment Ulla shares with a girlfriend, murderer her girlfriend by drowning and slashing her on the roof, then kills Ulla by closing her in a bathroom door and slashing her too.
+Ulla places the glove in a Chinese box and gives it to Teodorus for safekeeping.
+But that night, the killer breaks into the apartment Ulla shares with a girlfriend, murders her girlfriend by drowning and slashing her on the roof, then kills Ulla by closing her in a bathroom door and slashing her too.